Northern Ireland Assembly Commission Complaints Policy and Procedure

 Once the Complaints Officer has been contacted, he or she will be your sole point of contact throughout the complaints process, unless your complaint is referred to the Assembly Commission’s Equality Manager (see below).

-The Complaints Officer will acknowledge your complaint, review it, and forward it to the Head of Business in the relevant department for investigation.
+The Complaints Officer will acknowledge your complaint, and will forward it to the relevant Director, who will appoint an officer to investigate.

 We will provide a full response within 20 working days of receipt of your complaint; but if this is not possible, we will keep you updated on our progress within 20 working days and issue our full response as soon as possible after that.

-If a complaint is made concerning a perceived failure to comply with our Equality Scheme, the complaint will not be dealt with under the Complaints Policy but rather it will be forwarded to the Assembly’s Equality Manager will investigate the complaint and become the sole point of contact, keeping you fully informed of the procedures for dealing with the complaint under Schedule 9 of the Northern Ireland Act (1998).
-Please see here for more information.
+If a complaint is made concerning a perceived failure to comply with our Equality Scheme, the complaint will not be dealt with under the Complaints Policy but rather it will be forwarded to the Assembly’s Equality Manager who will investigate the complaint and become the sole point of contact, keeping you fully informed of the procedures for dealing with the complaint under Schedule 9 of the Northern Ireland Act (1998).
+Please visit the Equality Scheme for more information.